choldgraf/choldgraf.github.io/content/2019/2019-10-27-jupyter-governance-python.md

 The steering council has the "final say" in everything within the Python language, though they also have a mandate to delegate as much as possible to teams / groups within the Python community.
 As such, most decisions will likely *not* be made by the steering council.
-Membership on the council is done on a rotating basis, and a new council is elected before each new major release of Python.
+Membership on the council is determined on a rotating basis, and a new council is elected before each new major release of Python.
 This ensures continuity in the council, but also ensures that there are opportunities for membership to evolve over time.
 Discussion and design for decisions are made via the Python Enhancement Proposal (PEP) process, though the